RaulRivadeneyra/RaulRivadeneyra/README.md

 <h1 align="center"> Hello There 👋🏼 </h1>

 * I am [Raúl Rivadeneyra](www.linkedin.com/in/Rivadeneyra)😊.
-I am currently studying Software Engineering at the Faculty of Mathematics in Yucatán 🖥
+Currently studying Software Engineering at the Faculty of Mathematics in Yucatán 🖥

 * I'm the CEO of SoraTomo and Events Director at Coding Talkers ✨